johnsyweb/johnsyweb.github.io/README.md

 ### Testing

 The full test suite is `rake test` (build, HTML/feed validation, Lighthouse style checks).
-Run it with mise so Ruby and Node match the project:
+On GitHub Actions, Nu Html Checker (`vnu`) runs on the built site and the workflow fails if it reports errors.
+Run tests with mise so Ruby and Node match the project:

 ```bash
 mise exec -- rake test